carbon-language/carbon-lang/docs/design/declaring_entities.md

 ### Effect on indirect imports

-Indirect imports won't see the definition of an entity.
-We expect this to primarily effect return types of functions.
+Indirect imports won't see the definition of an `extern` entity.
+We expect this to primarily affect return types of functions.
 If an incomplete type is encountered this way, it can be resolved by directly importing the definition.
 For example:

 ```